Basics of Plasma Cutting Buying Guide

 What is plasma cutting?

 Plasma cutting is a method that uses an accelerated jet of hot plasma to cut via electrically conductive materials.
-It is commonly used for cutting steel, stainless steel, aluminium, brass, and copper.
+It is commonly used for cutting steel, stainless steel, aluminum, brass, and copper.

 How does plasma cutting work?